-Members can apply for this Specified Illness Cover without providing any medical information if they join the plan at the first available opportunity.
+Members can apply for this Specified Illness Cover without providing any medical information.

-However, due to this concession, preexisting conditions apply on the following basis (these conditions will also apply to your spouse/partner, where applicable).
+However, due to this concession, if you have a pre-existing condition, cover can only be provided on the following basis (these conditions will also apply to your partner, if they are covered under the Plan).

-Where you have previously suffered, at any time prior to the commencement date of cover from one of the specified illnesses covered you will never be covered for that illness and cannot therefore claim for that illness.
+1. Where you have previously suffered, at any time prior to the commencement date of cover or prior to the date the illness was first introduced from one of the specified illnesses covered you will never be covered for that illness and cannot therefore claim for that illness.

 For example, if you contracted cancer in 2008 you can never claim under cancer.
 You are however covered for the remaining illnesses.
 In addition, because of the links between heart attack, stroke, coronary artery surgery, angioplasty and heart transplant if you have suffered or undergone one of the above prior to the commencement date of cover you can never claim under any of these five illnesses.
 For example, if you underwent coronary artery surgery in 2012 you will never be covered for and cannot claim in respect of heart attack, stroke, coronary artery surgery, angioplasty or heart transplant.
 You are covered for the remaining illnesses.

-In the event of one of the specified illnesses covered occurring within two years of the commencement date of cover you will not be paid a claim for a particular illness and cover for that illness will cease, if prior to the commencement date of cover you suffered from one of a number of related conditions which are set out under each illness in Section 5 of this booklet.
+2. In the event of one of the specified illnesses covered occurring within two years of the commencement date of cover or 2 years from when the the illness was first introduced you will not be paid a claim for the particular illness and cover for that illness will cease, if prior to the commencement date of cover or 2 years from when the the illness was first introduced you suffered from one of a number of related conditions which are set out under each illness in Section 5 of this booklet.

-For example, a claim would not be paid and cover for heart attack will cease in the event of a heart attack occurring in the first two years of cover, if prior to the commencement date of cover you had suffered from diabetes.
+For example, a claim would not be paid and cover for heart attack will cease in the event of a heart attack occurring in the first two years of cover, if prior to the commencement date of cover or 2 years from when the the illness was first introduced you had suffered from diabetes.
 Being a diabetic before the commencement date of cover means that if you suffer a stroke or a heart attack or undergo coronary artery surgery, angioplasty or major organ transplant in the first two years of cover, a claim will not be paid and cover for that specified illness will cease.
 It should be noted that the second set of provisions only arises if the event occurs within the first 2 years of cover.
-Thus a diabetic who first suffers a heart attack three years after the commencement date of cover will be eligible to claim.
+Thus a diabetic who first suffers a heart attack three years after the commencement date of cover or 2 years from when the the illness was first introduced will be eligible to claim.